 Hello and welcome to another Magic the Gathering Top 10 list.
 Today we’ll explore the best MTG counterspells of all time!
-Take a look at which cards you need, so your opponent’s spells will never resolve.
+Take a look at which cards you need, so your opponent’s spells won’t resolve.
+Ever.

 Pyroblast is really strong against a blue deck – you get both a removal spell and a counterspell.
 For just one mana!
 Such efficiency certainly deserves a spot in Top 10 Best MTG Counterspell list.